A growing body of evidence in scientific literature shows that pesticide exposure can adversely affect

-neurological, respiratory, immune, and endocrine system, even at low
+neurological, respiratory, immune, and endocrine systems in humans, even at low

-decreased ability to detoxify toxins.
+vulnerable and less able to detoxify harmful chemicals.
 Fortunately, there are proven

 safe, effective, and affordable ways to maintain attractive lawns and